JacksonGlass04/ds2002_lab02/README.md

-Adding some text to README.md
+Adding some more text to README.md